• Skip to primary navigation

 Now that the pear vanilla syrup is ready to go, this cocktail recipe is super simple to whip up.

-Add 1.5 oz of Gin (about 40 ml or 3 Tbsp) and 2 Tbsp of pear syrup to each glass and whisk together.
+Add 1.5 oz of Gin (about 40 ml or 3 Tbsp) and 2 tablespoon of pear syrup to each glass and whisk together.
 Then, top with ¾ cup of soda water.
 To finish making the pear vanilla gin fizz, just add ice!

 As a final garnish, I like to add a very thinly sliced pear slice and a vanilla sugar rim to my cocktail glass for a little extra pizazz.